CSEN-174-W25/CineCircle/README.txt

-Project by Grant Johnson, Brian Lee, and Ruby Huynh
+Project by Grant Johnson, Brian Lee, and Ruby Huynh for the CSEN 174 course